tschaffter/docker-dnsmasq/README.md

 ### Docker tags

 The artifact published by this repository is a Docker image.
-The version of the image is aligned with the version of Dnsmasq, not the release versions of this GitHub repository.
+The versions of the image are aligned with the versions of Dnsmasq, not the GitHub tags of this repository.
 The motivation behind this strategy is that the tag directly informs the user on the version of Dnsmasq that is being deployed.

 The table below describes the image tags available.